BMW Lasqueti Island Race - June 2, 2018

 3.2 A stand-off buoy will be positioned at the start line near the Committee Boat.
 No boat may pass between the stand-off buoy and the Committee Boat.
 Any boat passing between the Committee Boat and the stand-off buoy may be protested by the Race Committee.

-3.4 For all Divisions, the first warning horn will occur at 5 minutes before the race start.
+3.4 For all Divisions, a warning horn will occur at 5 minutes before the race start.

 4.1 A counter-clockwise course around Lasqueti Island must be followed.